HealthSamurai/documentation/plan-api/plan-api-overview.md

 patient/CarePlan.read
 ```

-Provider Directory Access is publicly availiable.
+Provider Directory Access is publicly available.
 Here is the list of supported resource types:

 ```
 Organization